Divide and Conquer for Combinatorial Optimization and Distributed Quantum Computation: The Quantum Divide and Conquer algorithm

-does not exceed some number $t$ of maximal cuts that will be tolerated for circuit cutting.
-In words, partial mixers for the cold nodes in $Q^{\mathrm{cold}}$ are essentially ``thrown out'' in the sense that they are always trivial: $V_i(\alpha_k^i)=V_j(0)=I$ (the identity operator) for all $j\in Q^{\mathrm{cold}}$.
-The cut cost $C_{\mathrm{cut}}$ then penalizes throwing out the partial mixers for nodes $i$ with high-degree neighbors $j$ in the complement subgraph $g(j)\ne g(i)$.
-This penalty heuristically tries to maximize the amount of inter-subgraph correlation that is preserved by circuit cutting.
+does not exceed some number $\lvert \mathcal{I}(Q^{\mathrm{hot}}) \rvert \leq m_{cuts}$ of maximal cuts that will be tolerated for circuit cutting.
+This score function heuristically tries to maximize the amount of inter-subgraph entanglement.
+The effect of the $m_{cuts}$ hyperparameter is shown in Figure \ref{fig:regimes} where more entanglement (red edges) is generated across the graph partition (the dashed grey line) as $m_{cuts}$ increases.

+Entanglement between subgraphs is the key factor which enables the QDCA to find larger independent sets than an uncorrelated classical divide and conquer approach.
+In the limit where $m_{cuts}$ is large enough to allow all of the partitioned edges to be included in the ansatz this is equivalent to performing QAOA over the full graph.
+However, entanglement between subgraphs comes at the cost of the increased overhead required to implement the remote gates.

 In principle, the number of cuts required to separate the variational ansatz depends on the choice of partial mixer order.
-To simplify the brute-force search for hot nodes, we therefore enforce that partial mixers are always ordered by their subgraph (we test both possible orders), and that the set of hot nodes is chosen from the first subgraph in this ordering (below, we call this subgraph $G_A$ without loss of generality).
+To simplify the brute-force search for hot nodes, we therefore enforce that partial mixers are always ordered by their subgraph (we test both possible orders), and that the set of hot nodes is chosen from the first subgraph in this ordering.
 This restriction also ensures that the number of circuit cuts that will be required for our ansatz is precisely $\abs{\mathcal{I}(Q^{\mathrm{hot}})}$.